Geeksltd/MSharp.Docs/Structure/README.md

 >- It's only used during development.

 ## Website
-This is your ASP.NET MVC project.
+This is your ASP.NET Core MVC project.
 It consists of everything you'd expect any MVC application to have:
 - Controller and ViewComponent classes (for all pages and modules)
 - View (cshtml) files for layouts, pages and modules
 - SASS fiels (for styling)